+Energy consumption.
 The specific energy consumption can either be related to the processed oilseed or to the produced cleaned oil, so that the criterion oil yield is included.
-Figure 7 shows both values (left and right bar) for the examined screw presses.
 There is a great influence of the used motor.
 If the screw presses with perforated cylinder for example would be extended by one or more further press units by using the same motor; the energy demand would decrease.
 The average energy consumption amounts to 0.16 GJ/t oilseed (0.43 GJ/t oil) without energy for oil filtering (minimum: 0.08 GJ/t (0.22 GJ/t oil), maximum 0.33 GJ/t (0.88 GJ/t oil)).
-The energy consumption of the whole process in central oilmills amounts to 1.7 GJ/t oilseed, so that energy can be saved by oilseed processing in decentral plants.
+The energy consumption of the whole process in centralised oilmills amounts to 1.7 GJ/t oilseed, so that energy can be saved by oilseed processing in decentralised plants.

-Process temperature and temperature of leaving oil:
+Process temperature and temperature of leaving oil.
 The term "cold pressed" is only fixed by the "German manual for foodstuffs" with a maximum temperature of 40 °C for the oil when leaving the oil press.
 The average oil temperature of the examined presses is 36.2 °C; the most plants can keep the limiting value which is also important for technical use.
-Bt there are some single cases with temperatures up to 51.5 °C (Figure 8).
+But there are some single cases with temperatures up to 51.5 °C. The oil temperature depends on the temperature of the processed oilseed and on the temperature of important screw press components, such as press cage or press head temperature.
+For the presses with press cage the connection is shown in Figure 7.